zjacobsdev/Object_Documention-/Object_doc.md

    ```

-And by using the keyword  ```new```  you can create an new instance of that object with the it properties and methods.
+And by using the keyword  ```new```  you can create an new instance of that object with it's properties and methods.

 ***Example 3:***
 ```javascript